-Historically, when a creditor took a partner's interest in a general partnership, the creditor became a partner.
+Historically, when a creditor took a partner's interest (either in a general partnership or a limited partnership), the creditor became a partner.
 As a partner, the creditor could bind the partnership, sell assets of the partnership, conduct business in the partnership, and do anything he wanted without any approval or consideration of any other partners.